 Adam Lallana – Sadio Mane

-Lallana was fundamental to the start of the Anfield revival under Klopp, only for a string of fitness injuries to force him down the pecking order.
-We still love him, but it’s unlikely he’ll ever be a regular starter again.
+Lallana was fundamental to the start of the Anfield revival under Klopp, only for a string of fitness injuries to force him down the pecking order, and he joined Brighton in 2020.

 Since joining Liverpool in 2016, Mane has developed into one of the best wingers in the world, helping form one of the most devastating front threes in Europe.